 EEC 6933 Families, Disabilities, & Diversity

 EEC 6933 Social and Pre-academic Instructional Methods for Young Children

 Interested in Early Childhood Studies but not a Special Education or School Psychology student?

-Check out our Graduate Minor in Early Childhood Studies, open to all doctoral students at the University of Florida!
+Check out our Graduate Minor in Early Childhood Studies, open to all on-campus doctoral students at the University of Florida!